Cantonese Wikipedia: Community

 Cantonese flourishes in the southern provinces of Guangdong and Guangxi, as well as in Hong Kong and Macau where it is listed as one of their official languages.
 Some Cantonese speakers are native to Vietnam, Thailand, Singapore, Malaysia, Indonesia, Australia, Canada, the United States and United Kingdom.

 Hong Kong owns the largest written Cantonese assets and does not have tight internet censorship.
-Fittingly, most editors are Hong Kongers.
+Most editors are Hongkongers.

 Starting from a small community, Cantonese Wikipedians have formed a consensus to follow, by default, the policies, guidelines, and customs of the English Wikipedia, wherever they are applicable.
 This consensus has provided stability and allows Wikipedians to concentrate on content.